kyliewake/kyliewebsite/content/blog/Blog.md

 1. Hugo created a home page.
 This is the file public/index.html.
 2. Hugo created a css/ directory.
 3. Hugo created a js/ directory.
 4. Hugo claimed that it created 0 pages.
 It created a file and copied over static files, but didn't create any pages.
-That's because it considers a "page" to be a file created directly from a content file.
+That's because it considers a page to be a file created directly from a content file.
 It doesn't count things like the index.html files that it creates automatically.

 #### The Home Page